ddomene/ddomene/README.md

 # ¡Hi!
 I´am Diego :floppy_disk:

-Hi there!
-I'm a recent graduate in Computer Science with a passion for software development and technology.
-During my studies, I gained experience in various programming languages and technologies, including Java, Python, SQL, and web development.
+💡 I'm a **Data Engineer** with strong experience in **Big Data**, **ETL processes**, and **data analytics solutions**.
+For the past three years, I’ve been working on building and optimizing data pipelines and analytical systems that support large-scale operations in complex environments.

 # Languages and tools